 Scholarly Commons Citation

 Gostin, Lawrence O.; Sapsin, Jason W.; Vernick, Jon S.; Teret, Stephen P.; and Burris, Scott, "SARS and International Legal Preparedness" (2004).
 Georgetown Law Faculty Publications and Other Works.
-Paper 357.
+357.